 A mortgage is amortized over a period of years.
 This amortization period is the length of time it takes to pay off the mortgage in full.
 The traditional amortization period is 25 years and is the longest available for a high ratio mortgage (20% equity or less).
-However, this can be accelerated to pay off the mortgage more quickly, or it can be stretched to 30 years if conventional (20% or more equity) to reduce the monthly payment and help with qualification.
+A 30 year amortization may be available if you have at least 20% equity/down payment which may reduce the monthly payment.

 Some mortgages are assumable with qualification.
 This means that should you sell your house before the term of the mortgage is completed, the purchaser can take over your mortgage if they qualify.
 This allows you to avoid paying a penalty to break your mortgage.

 Bridge financing is typically short term financing in the event that your purchase date is prior to your sale date.
 It will allow you to access your current equity and “bridge” between the two known dates.

 - Closed Mortgage

 A closed mortgage allows you certain pre-payment privileges but you cannot pay off the mortgage without a penalty.

 This is the date the purchase transaction happens and monies exchange hands between seller and buyer.
 This transaction is facilitated and processed by a lawyer for each the seller and the buyer.

 This is the approval document provided by the lender that contains their basic terms and conditions of the financing.
 The standard conditions typically include, but are not limited to, income documentation and verification, statements to confirm the down payment source and history, appraisal requirement, and solicitor contact details.

 If you purchase a condo or townhouse you will have to pay a monthly fee that goes towards the maintenance of the building and it’s grounds.
 In Alberta this fee is called a condo fee, in other provinces it could be referred to as a strata fee or a maintenance fee.

 When a purchaser has at least 20% down payment.